Conceptual framework explained

 What is a conceptual framework?
 The theory

-A conceptual framework is a visual representation in research that helps to illustrate the expected relationship between cause and effect.
+A conceptual framework can be defined as a visual representation in research that helps to illustrate the expected relationship between cause and effect.
 It is also called a conceptual model or research model.
-Different variables and the assumed relationships between those variables are included in the model and reflect the expectations.
+That means that different variables and the assumed relationships between those variables are included in the model and reflect the expectations.

 This framework is a tool that is used prior to a study.
 This makes a conceptual framework an analytical tool.
 It is used to make conceptual distinctions and bring together different ideas.
 Strong conceptual frameworks lead to an actual realisation of the intended objective.